 Date: 6th October

-What you could do for a Personal Post: If you’ve never seen a badger or have photo of video of one you’ve seen in your area, you could instead do some research and make content full of facts about badgers and what work the Badger Trust charity does to make them more relatable to your followers.
+What you could do for a Personal Post: If you’ve never seen a badger or don’t have a photo or video of one you’ve seen in your area, you could instead do some research and make content full of facts about badgers and what work the Badger Trust charity does to make them more relatable to your followers.

 The Event: National Coming Out Day